 Anti-icing means the application of liquid de-icers directly to the road surface in advance of a winter event.
-(The City does not apply de-icing agents to the road surface.)
+(The City does not apply de-icing agents to the road surface in advance of a winter event.)

 De-icing means the application of solids, liquids, pre-treated material to the road surface after the on-set of the winter event.